sgolebiewski-intel/vllm/docs/source/models/adding_model.rst

 Finally, register your :code:`*ForCausalLM` class to the :code:`_MODELS` in `vllm/model_executor/models/__init__.py <https://github.com/vllm-project/vllm/blob/main/vllm/model_executor/models/__init__.py>`_.

+.. _out_of_tree_integration:

 6. Out-of-Tree Model Integration
 --------------------------------------------

 We also provide a way to integrate a model without modifying the vLLM codebase.
-Step 2, 3, 4 are still required, but you can skip step 1 and 5.
+Steps 2, 3, 4 are still required, but you can skip step 1 and 5.

 Just add the following lines in your code:

 .. code-block:: python

-    from vllm import ModelRegistry
-    from your_code import YourModelForCausalLM
+   from vllm import ModelRegistry from your_code import YourModelForCausalLM ModelRegistry.register_model("YourModelForCausalLM", YourModelForCausalLM)
-    ModelRegistry.register_model("YourModelForCausalLM", YourModelForCausalLM)

-If you are running api server with `python -m vllm.entrypoints.openai.api_server args`, you can wrap the entrypoint with the following code:
+If you are running API server with `python -m vllm.entrypoints.openai.api_server args`, you can wrap the entrypoint with the following code:

 .. code-block:: python

-    from vllm import ModelRegistry
-    from your_code import YourModelForCausalLM
+   from vllm import ModelRegistry from your_code import YourModelForCausalLM ModelRegistry.register_model("YourModelForCausalLM", YourModelForCausalLM) import runpy runpy.run_module('vllm.entrypoints.openai.api_server', run_name='__main__')
-    ModelRegistry.register_model("YourModelForCausalLM", YourModelForCausalLM)
-    import runpy
-    runpy.run_module('vllm.entrypoints.openai.api_server', run_name='__main__')

-Save the above code in a file and run it with `python your_file.py args`.
+Save the code above to a file and run it with `python your_file.py args`.